Highland Creek (Toronto neighbourhood): Transportation

 A TTC bus stop in front on Ellesmere Road and Morningside Avenue.

 As it is located along Old Kingston Road, which was a former provincial highway that connected Toronto and Kingston, Ontario, it is home to some of the oldest buildings in Scarborough.
 Ontario Highway 2A runs just south of the neighbourhood's core.
 Other major roadways in the neighbourhood include Meadowvale Road, and Morningside Avenue, which also acts as the neighbourhood's western boundary.
 Highway 401 is a major east–west controlled access highway that bisects Greater Toronto.

 Public transit

 Toronto Transit Commission (TTC) bus route 38 is named after the neighbourhood and runs 7 days a week, between Scarborough Centre station and the Rouge Hill GO Station, along Ellesmere Road, Military Trail, Lawson Road, and Port Union Road.
 12 Kingston Road, 54 Lawrence East, 85 Sheppard East, 86 Scarborough, 95 York Mills, 116 Morningside, 905 Eglinton East Express, 954 Lawrence East Express, 986 Scarborough Express, and 995 York Mills Express also serve parts of the neighbourhood.
-GO Transit commuter coach route 51, and Durham Region Transit routes 900 and 923 may be accessed at the University of Toronto Scarborough.
+GO Transit commuter coach route 51, and Durham Region Transit routes 900 and 923 may be accessed at the University of Toronto Scarborough bus terminal.

 Amenities

 Snappy Food Mart, located at the corner of Morrish Road and Ellesmere, where there is also a Toronto Public Library branch.

-The Toronto Pan Am Sports Centre serves the community and is owned by both the city of Toronto and the University of Toronto Scarborough.
+The Toronto Pan Am Sports Centre serves the community and is owned by both the city of Toronto and the University of Toronto.